Distance: 29-mile loop

 Between Fork #1 and Fork #2 you pass the afore-mentioned Shotgun Creek Recreational Site, a surprisingly developed complex with campgrounds, changing rooms, a swimming area, a creekside trail, and user fees.
 It would be a nice place to swim if you were doing the ride counter-clockwise.

 The second fork comes around Mile 6.
 It’s unsigned, but signs identify the Crooked Creek Staging Area, which is a hint.
 The third fork is .2 miles later and is unsigned, period.
-It’s a fork between Shotgun Creek Rd. to the L and Seely (or Seeley—different maps spell it different ways) Creek Rd. to the R. Shotgun Creek Road (to the L) is clearly the dominant road, but don’t take it anyway.
-Go R, onto much smaller Seely Creek Rd.
+It’s a fork between Shotgun Creek Rd. to the L and Seely (or Seeley—different maps spell it different ways) Creek Rd. to the R. Go R, onto much smaller Seely Creek Rd.
 Once you make that R, your options are over—just stay on the only pavement until it dead-ends at Brush Creek Rd. at Mile 16.
 You should be alone until then.
 Somewhere along there Seely Creek Rd. changes its name to Horse Rock Ridge Rd., but you won’t care because it’s all unsigned.

-Back to the turn off Marcola Rd onto Shotgun Creek Rd.: SCR is at first flat, then a very easy pitch along Shotgun Creek.
-Enjoy these riparian miles—they’re the second-best part of the ride.
-The woods are lovely, draped in magnificent moss.
+Let’s return to the start of Shotgun Creek Rd.
+SCR is at first flat, then a very easy pitch along Shotgun Creek.
+Enjoy the scenery—these are the best woods on the ride, draped in magnificent moss.

 The pitch continues to steepen to about 5% until an obvious spot where the road tips up.
-The next mile is bloody (10-13%).
+The next 1.5 mi. is bloody (10-13%).
 When you pass the gravel pit on the L, the steep stuff is over, and it’s nearly 2 miles of a more reasonable 4-5% to the summit.
-Right after the pit, watch for a couple of oh-so-brief glimpses of the vista on your right through the brush that’s blocking your view.
+As you near the summit, you reach a spot with a grand vista to your R and you can see all the clear-cutting you’ll soon ride through, plus lots more country.

 At around Mile 14 the descent bottoms out, you see a couple of houses, and the road swings L and onto W. Brush Creek Rd., which feels like a freeway after Seely Creek Rd: two lanes, shoulders, center-line, road signs.
-WBCR dead-ends at Brush Creek Rd., an even bigger and more manicured two-lane highway that is surprisingly trafficky given that it goes from Springfield to Crawfordsville.
+WBCR dead-ends at Brush Creek Rd., an even bigger and more manicured two-lane highway where you will see some traffic but not scads since the road goes from Springfield to Crawfordsville.

 Shortening the route: Start at the Marcola Rd/Shotgun Creek Rd. intersection.
 For an effortless ride, turn around when Seely Creek Rd. goes from 5% to 12%.